-MUSC-261 Improvisation (2 Credits) Introduction to skills and materials necessary for improvisation in jazz and contemporary styles.
+MUSC-261 Improvisation (2 credits) Introduction to skills and materials necessary for improvisation in jazz and contemporary styles.
 Prerequisite: permission of instructor.
-MUSC-270 Fingerboard Harmony for Guitar (2 Credits) Fingerboard Harmony for Guitar.
+MUSC-270 Fingerboard Harmony for Guitar (2 credits) Fingerboard Harmony for Guitar.
 Application of fundamental elements of harmony to guitar.
-MUSC-299 Directed Study (1 Credit) MUSC-300 Music in Vienna (3 Credits) (PP) Music in Vienna.
+MUSC-299 Directed Study (1 credit) MUSC-300 Music in Vienna (3 credits) (PP) Music in Vienna.
 Study of music and its cultural context in Vienna from 1885-1938.
 Taught as part of the Vienna term.
 Fulfills LC requirement.
-MUSC-301 Early 20th Century Music in Paris (3 Credits) (PA) This course is part of learning community with ENG 315: American Writers in Paris: 1920s and 30s, and will be taught as a six-week summer international study course in Paris, France.
-Students will study specific musical works created in Paris in the years around 1910-1920 that are associated with the beginning of the modern art movement.
-In addition students will experience the city of Paris in order to understand the draw it has had for artists, writers and thinkers, and how the city has contributed to their creativity.
-MUSC-307 Music in London (3 Credits) (PA) Music in London.
-The importance of music in the social fabric of London from the Renaissance to the present.
+MUSC-307 Music in London (3 credits) (PA) The importance of music in the social fabric of London from the Renaissance to the present.
 Taught as part of the European term.
 Fulfills LC requirement.
-MUSC-310 Music in Context (3 Credits) In-depth study of music in the context of cultural history.
+MUSC-310 Music in Context (3 credits) In-depth study of music in the context of cultural history.
 Includes live concert experience and extensive individual study of critical listening.
 Prerequisite: completion of MUSC 101 or permission of instructor.
-MUSC-310B Britten War Req Context (3 Credits) (PH) This Course will explore the music and context of Benjamin Britten's War Requiem and will conclude with performances of the work in Germany and the United States MUSC-311 World Music (3 Credits) (PS,G) Advanced study in ethnomusicology, its origins, development, theories, methodologies, concepts, problems and questions.
-Pre-requisite: MUSC-113 MUSC-312 Music Styles & Literature I (3 Credits) (PP) Music Styles and Literature I. Music literature and styles and their place in Western culture, 800 to birth of J.S.
+MUSC-311 World Music (3 credits) (PS,G) Advanced study in ethnomusicology, its origins, development, theories, methodologies, concepts, problems and questions.
+Prerequisite: MUSC-113 MUSC-312 Music Styles and Literature I (3 credits) (PP) Music literature and styles and their place in Western culture, 800 to birth of J.S.
 Bach (1685).
-MUSC-313 Music Styles & Literature II (3 Credits) (PP) Music Styles and Literature II.
-Music literature and styles and their place in Western culture, 1685-1850.
-MUSC-314 Music Styles & Literature III (3 Credits) (PP) Music Styles and Literature III.
-Music literature and styles and their place in Western culture, 1850 to the present.
-MUSC-315 Music in American History (3 Credits) (PA,D) Music in American History.
-Indigenous American music traditions; their role in American life.
-MUSC-316 African-American Music (3 Credits) (PA,D) African-American Music.
-A study of the history of black music in the Americas with emphasis on critical examination of African influence and various musical styles, performance practices, aesthetic considerations and social and cultural contexts.
-MUSC-318 Jazz History and Analysis (3 Credits) (PA,D) Jazz History and Analysis.
-Study of major jazz periods and styles from 1900 to present.
-MUSC-320 Instrumentation and Orchestration (2 Credits) Intensive study of scoring techniques for instruments and voices, via score study, in-class demonstrations and independent creative projects.
+MUSC-313 Music Styles and Literature II (3 credits) (PP) Music literature and styles and their place in Western culture, 1685-1850.
+MUSC-314 Music Styles and Literature III (3 credits) (PP) Music literature and styles and their place in Western culture, 1850 to the present.
+MUSC-315 Music in American History (3 credits) [PA,D] Indigenous American music traditions; their role in American life.
+MUSC-316 African-American Music (3 credits) (PA,D) A study of the history of black music in the Americas with emphasis on critical examination of African influence and various musical styles, performance practices, aesthetic considerations and social and cultural contexts.
+MUSC-318 Jazz History and Analysis (3 credits) (PA,D) Study of major jazz periods and styles from 1900 to present.
+MUSC-320 Instrumentation and Orchestration (2 credits) Intensive study of scoring techniques for instruments and voices, via score study, in-class demonstrations and independent creative projects.
 Prerequisite: MUSC-113 or consent of instructor.
 Offered alternate years.
-MUSC-321 Piano Literature (2 Credits) Survey of piano literature from J.S.
+MUSC-321 Piano Literature (2 credits) Survey of piano literature from J.S.
 Bach to the present.
 Includes score study, comparison of recorded examples and performance of selected standard works where applicable.
-MUSC-322 Piano Pedagogy (1 Credit) Principles, methods and materials of individual and group piano instruction.
+MUSC-322 Piano Pedagogy (1 credit) Principles, methods and materials of individual and group piano instruction.
 Supervised teaching experience is required of each student.
 Must be elected two terms.
-MUSC-323 Diction & Literature I (2 Credits) Diction and Literature I. Basic IPA, English and Italian diction.
+MUSC-323 Diction and Literature I (2 credits) Basic IPA, English and Italian diction.
 English and Italian song literature for use in personal singing and teaching.
-MUSC-324 Diction & Literature II (2 Credits) Diction and Literature II.
-French, German and Latin diction.
+Offered alternative years.
+MUSC-324 Diction and Literature II (2 credits) French, German and Latin diction.
 French and German song literature for use in personal singing and teaching.
-MUSC-325 Vocal Pedagogy I (1 Credit) Principles, methods and materials of voice pedagogy.

-MUSC-326 Vocal Pedagogy II (1 Credit) Continuation of 325.
+Offered alternate years.
+MUSC-325 Vocal Pedagogy I (1 credit) Principles, methods and materials of voice pedagogy.
+Offered alternate years.
+MUSC-326 Vocal Pedagogy II (1 credit) Continuation of 325.
 Supervised teaching experience is required of each student.
-MUSC-327 Song Literature (2 Credits) Survey of significant repertoire in song literature.
+Offered alternate years.
+MUSC-327 Song Literature (2 credits) Survey of significant repertoire in song literature.